rajonahmed749/dictionary/README.md

 # Word Warrior Dictionary

+### This is a progressive web application based on MERN technologies.
+Through this dictionary you can search word as well as by google log in system, you can add & see your added word list.
+The most important thing is you can also use this dictionary like native apps but you have to download this first.

-### This is a Kids school website based on MERN technology.
-In this project, Those technologies and tools are used given below,
+### `Those technologies and tools are used: `

 #### `Front End:`
     i.
 React js